A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Introduction

 \subsection{Historical work}

-Investigations on tokamaks (JET \cite{Sergienko2013MolecularJET}, DIII-D \cite{Hollmann2006}, ASDEX-Upgrade \cite{Fantz2001} and JT60-U \cite{Kubo2005}), and other devices such as LHD \cite{Fujii2023Plasma-parameterDivertor} and Magnum-PSI \cite{Akkermans2020}, have inferred rotational temperatures for the ground-state of $\mathrm{D}_2$ between less than 1000 K and more than 10000 K. Measurements on JET \cite{Sergienko2013MolecularJET}, DIII-D \cite{Hollmann2006} and LHD \cite{Fujii2023Plasma-parameterDivertor}, suggest a correlation of rotational temperature with electron density, and \citeauthor{Hollmann2006} \cite{Hollmann2006} shows that, at the same electron density on DIII-D, TEXTOR, and PISCES (linear device), similar rotational temperatures are measured.
-Recent work on two metal-walled devices (QUEST and LTX-$\beta$) and carbon-walled DIII-D by \citeauthor{Yoneda2023SpectroscopicTokamaks} \cite{Yoneda2023SpectroscopicTokamaks} suggests a high sensitivity of rotational temperature to electron density and attempts to predict the rotational temperature increases by use of a collisional-radiative model with no less than 858 differential equations.
+Investigations on tokamaks (JET \cite{Sergienko2013MolecularJET}, DIII-D \cite{Hollmann2006}, ASDEX-Upgrade \cite{Fantz2001} and JT60-U \cite{Kubo2005}), and other devices such as LHD \cite{Fujii2023Plasma-parameterDivertor} and Magnum-PSI \cite{Akkermans2020}, have inferred rotational temperatures for the ground-state of $\mathrm{D}_2$ between approximately 1000 K and 10000 K. Measurements on JET \cite{Sergienko2013MolecularJET}, DIII-D \cite{Hollmann2006} and LHD \cite{Fujii2023Plasma-parameterDivertor}, suggest a correlation of rotational temperature with electron density, and \citeauthor{Hollmann2006} \cite{Hollmann2006} shows that, at the same electron density on DIII-D, TEXTOR, and PISCES (linear device), similar rotational temperatures are measured.
+Recent work on two metal-walled devices (QUEST and LTX-$\beta$) and carbon-walled DIII-D by \citeauthor{Yoneda2023SpectroscopicTokamaks} \cite{Yoneda2023SpectroscopicTokamaks} suggests a high sensitivity of rotational temperature to electron density and attempts to predict the rotational temperature increases by use of a collisional-radiative model with 858 differential equations.
 The same study indicated a low sensitivity to electron temperature, at least in plasma regimes above 10 eV.\\

-Historical experiments \cite{Fantz1998SpectroscopicMolecules, Briefi2020APlasmas, Hollmann2006, Brezinsek2002MolecularTEXTOR-94, Brezinsek2005} inferred a vibrational temperature of the molecular ground-state by using Franck-Condon coefficients to map an assumed vibrational temperature in the ground state to the electronically-excited Fulcher level.
+Previous experiments \cite{Fantz1998SpectroscopicMolecules, Briefi2020APlasmas, Hollmann2006, Brezinsek2002MolecularTEXTOR-94, Brezinsek2005} inferred a vibrational temperature of the molecular ground-state by using Franck-Condon coefficients to map an assumed vibrational temperature in the ground state to the electronically-excited Fulcher level.
 Results on JET-ILW \cite{Sergienko2013MolecularJET}, however, feature an overpopulated $\nu=0$ band in the excited Fulcher level, suggesting a strongly non-Boltzmann ground state with highly overpopulated $\nu=1,2,3$.
 TEXTOR results (carbon surface) \cite{Brezinsek2005} found an overpopulation of the $\nu=3$ band and thus an imperfect fit with a ground state Boltzmann distribution.\\